SamBaS: Sampling-Based Stochastic Block Partitioning: Methodology

 The four steps of our approach are outlined below: \begin{enumerate} \item A sampling algorithm is used to select $V^S$, a subset of vertices from the full graph.
-The sampled graph $G^S$ is then generated by adding only the edges that exist between vertices in $V^S$. \item Stochastic block partitioning (described in Figure~\ref{fig:sbp}) is applied to $G^S$, obtaining a community membership for every vertex in $V^S$.
+The sampled graph $G^S$ is then generated by adding only the edges that exist between vertices in $V^S$.
+Previous theoretical work has shown that the amount of community information provided by an edge is proportional to the degrees of the two vertices linked by said edge~\cite{Kao2019HybridInteractions}.
+Therefore, to increase the information content of the samples collected, we propose a thresholding scheme that enhances existing sampling algorithms.
+Under this scheme, vertices with a degree of less than 3 are excluded from the sample.
+In our experiments, this significantly improves the quality of results obtained (see \S~\ref{sec:thresholding}) by both raising the median F1 score and decreasing the variation in F1 score of the results obtained. \item Stochastic block partitioning (described in Figure~\ref{fig:sbp}) is applied to $G^S$, obtaining a community membership for every vertex in $V^S$.
 Because community detection algorithms tend to have superlinear computational complexities, we expect the time taken to perform community detection on $G^S$ to decrease by a factor larger than $\frac{|V|}{|V^S|}$.
 This step can be replaced with any other non-overlapping community detection algorithm, including a distributed implementation of SBP. \item The resulting community assignments for $V^S$ need to be propagated to the entire set of vertices $V$.
 First, the community membership of a vertex in $V$ is set to the community to which it has the most outgoing edges.
 Then, if the vertex is not directly connected to any vertices in $V^S$, a random community is assigned to it. \item Because the above propagation step can lead to a sub-optimal $A^S$, the community memberships of $V$ are further fine-tuned via a non-agglomerative vertex-level algorithm to produce the final vertex-to-community assignment $A^S$. \end{enumerate}

-This approach is heavily reliant on the quality of the sample on which community detection is run.
+SamBaS is heavily reliant on the quality of the sample on which community detection is run.
 A sample that does not preserve community structure will lead to poor vertex-to-community assignments for $V^S$, which will in turn lead to a low quality $A^S$.
 For this reason, the choice of sampling algorithm and sample size is very important.
-We explore these choices in~\S\ref{sec:result_summary}.